 4. The right location works wonders

-Many plant problems are not caused by lack of care, but by an unsuitable location: too dark, too dry, too warm, or too drafty.
+Many plant problems are not caused by lack of care but by an unsuitable location: too dark, too dry, too warm, or too drafty.
 Stagnant air can also lead to mold, pest infestation, or fungi.

-How to find the optimal spot:
+This is how you find the optimal spot:

 -

-Light: south-facing sides for sun-loving species (e.g., succulents), north or east sides for shade lovers
+Light: South-facing sides for sun-loving species (e.g., succulents), north or east sides for shade lovers

 -